xxfoundation/elixxir-docs/architecture.md

 Let it be known that this metadata is in fact revealing enough that it's capture routinely results in human rights violations.
-It is very telling that Phillip Rogaway cites [Chaum81] 13 times in his paper "The Moral Character of Cryptographic Works" where he repeated tells the academic cryptographer community that they must do work which is socially relevant.
+It is very telling that Phillip Rogaway cites David Chaum's first mixnet paper (referred to as [Chaum81]) 13 times in his paper "The Moral Character of Cryptographic Works" where he tries to encourage academic cryptographers to do work that is socially relevant.

+Obviously everyone should be using mixnets in their communication.
+However it's worth mentioning that certain groups of people in very specific contexts will have a much higher motivation to use mixnets, such as:

+	- journalists/whistleblowers
+	- medical industry
+	- intelligence, military, deplomacy

+In these contexts it's easy to imagine dire consequences for successful traffic analysis that results in the adversary making use of the metadata leaked from communications protocols.
+However the mix network would ideally have people using it that are outside of these higher risk communication contexts.
+In general it could be said that "anonymity loves company"; (perhaps add citation to the paper).

 ## Mixnet as overlay network protects against traffic analysis